SarahHawkins26/password-generator/README.md

 # password-generator
-A random password generator with different criteria to select
+//A random password generator with different criteria to select

-Description -
+//Description -
-We were given the HTML and CSS starter code this week.
+//We were given the HTML and CSS starter code this week.
 We had to had JavaScript.
 This challenge was a challenge for me.
 Luckily google is becoming my best friend.

-Install -
+//Install -
-N/A
+//N/A

-Usage -
+//Usage -
-This site can generate a random password with lowercase, uppercase, numbers, and special characters.
+//This site can generate a random password with lowercase, uppercase, numbers, and special characters.
 Password must be between 8 and 128 characters.

-Credits -
+//Credits -
-Google.
+//Google.

-License -
+//License -
-Please refer to license in repository
+//Please refer to license in repository